JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

 3. The `commonTest` source set stores all common tests.
 Now you also need to create a corresponding folder in your project, which must have the same name.

-   Create a new directory in `shared/src`.
-Choose the `commonTest/kotlin` folder from the list of standard options provided by the IDE:
+   Create a new directory in the `shared/src` folder.
+   Choose the path `commonTest/kotlin` from the list provided by the IDE:

    ![Creating common test directory](create-common-test-dir.png){width=350}

-4. In the `kotlin` folder, create a new `common.example.search` directory.
+4. In the `commonTest/kotlin` folder, create a new `common.example.search` directory.
 5. In this directory, create the `Grep.kt` file and update it with the following unit test:

     ```kotlin
+   package common.example.search

    import kotlin.test.Test
     import kotlin.test.assertContains
     import kotlin.test.assertEquals